ipduh/fmvsrr/README.md

 intraAS setup for AWMN nodes with many routers.

-Athens Wireless Metropolitan Network (AWMN) is a wireless BGP internet where each wireless node has an Autonomous System Number and 1 to 15 routers with wireless interfaces.
+Athens Wireless Metropolitan Network (AWMN) is mostly a wireless BGP internet where each wireless node has an Autonomous System Number and 1 to 15 routers with wireless interfaces.
 The routing within each node is done with static Routes or some iGP, usually OSPF or iBGP with next-hop-self.